Important Notices from the Headmaster – February 2023

 Form 6 or 7 students who have completed the School’s permission process to bring a vehicle to School, do have permission to drive a car to School.
 Students at other year levels do not have permission to drive a vehicle to School.

 We remind parents and our young men that this permission does not extend to carrying passengers, unless both the School and parents have approved it in writing.
 This also includes driving to School-related extracurricular activities.

-Please contact Deputy Headmaster – Senior School Mr Lobb for further information about student driven vehicles.
+Please contact Deputy Headmaster Pastoral – Senior School Neitana Lobb for further information about student driven vehicles.

 Information regarding our electronic Parent Portal has been distributed.
 The Portal should provide you with ready access to some of the information we hold on your son, including his attendance record and academic results.
 We hope you find the Portal useful.

-The School website holds considerable information about day to day School life, including the School Schedule (calendar of events and activities), staff contact details and easy access contact information for Deans of Year Levels.
-We also celebrate a considerable number of student achievements on the website and social media.
+The School’s website holds considerable information about day to day School life, including the School schedule (a calendar of events / activities), staff contact details and easy access contact information for Deans of all year levels.
+We also celebrate a considerable number of student achievements on the website and via social media.

 GrammarNet, the School’s online Learning Management System, is available for all students.
 Currently all students have access to class pages provided and administered by each of their subject masters, as well as access to student resources, sporting and cultural groups, and storage space for their own files.
-Students can access GrammarNet here and typing in their school assigned username and password.
+Students can access GrammarNet here and they type in their School-assigned username and password.

 Students can use their class pages to access engaging course material and useful files and folders to augment their classroom notes and exercises.
 Some teachers may require students to do homework, submit work or complete tests and quizzes through the platform at times.

 If the School needs to move from on-campus learning to online learning then GrammarNet will continue to be the system used.
 It is imperative that students are familiar with its use.